Filter Tags

 He left the Volkswagen factory and Wolfsburg behind and moved to Bevensen, which is now called Bad Bevensen and seemed so much friendlier to him.
 But finding a job there proved difficult, which is why he started working at his old job again in the 1980s, only he commuted every day since then.

-Angelo di Mitri is known for his commitment against xenophobia.
+Angelo De Mitri is recognized for his commitment against xenophobia.

 However, it was not only in his private life that he found happiness, but also a new purpose.
 He founded the Circola Pugliese association and traveled with it not only to Italy and the capitals of Europe, but also to Auschwitz, Bergen-Belsen and Buchenwald.
 He was awarded the Italian Order of Merit for his commitment.
 When the right-wing extremist arson attack in Solingen took the lives of five people in 1993, he set an example against xenophobia in Wolfsburg, as he felt that such an attack could happen anywhere,